 In you’re in North America or Europe, SPOT claims that there is a “99% or better probability of successfully sending a single message in 20 minutes,” but when you start to pull that statement apart, it’s really not clear what it means or if it means anything except in the most ideal testing scenarios.

-While I haven’t had any issues with dropped check-in messages or tracking since I stated testing the SPOT Gen 3, I can’t definitively say that message reliability has improved.
+While I haven’t had any issues with dropped check-in messages or tracking since I started testing the SPOT Gen 3, I can’t definitively say that message reliability has improved.
 That’s why I plan to continue testing this device on backcountry trips for the next few months.

 Disclaimer: SPOT provided Philip Werner (SectionHiker.com) with a loaner SPOT Gen 3 device and a 6 month unlimited tracking plan to test the device and write this review.
-He has to return it to SPOT after the trial plan expires, but he plans to hold onto it until then for further testing.